ARMmbed/uvisor/docs/api/QUICKSTART.md

 ---

 If you enable uVisor in the `blinky` app as it was written above, you will not get any particular security feature.
-All code and resources share the same security context, which we call the *main box*.
+All code and resources share the same security context, which we call the *public box*.

 A lot happens unseen, though.
 All the user code now runs in unprivileged mode, and the systems services such as the `NVIC` APIs and the OS SVCalls are routed through the uVisor.